outmoded/hapijs.com/lib/tutorials/en_US/routing.md

 The `handler` option must return a value, a promise, or throw an error.

-Note: handlers using a fat arrow style function cannot be bound to any `bind` property.
+Note: handlers using a fat arrow style function cannot be bound to any `server.bind()` property.
 Instead, the bound context is available under [`h.context`](https://hapijs.com/api#h.context).

 ## <a name="options" /> Options